ntkog/digital-trust-typescript-sdk/README.md

-### Javascript/Typescript SDK for Santander Digital Trust
+### Javascript/Typescript SDK for Santander Digital Trust Protocol

 This is a plain JS/TS library, it doesn't rely on any specific framework. <br>
 As such, it shouldn't have any compatibility issues with other frameworks.